 What is urge incontinence?

-- Urgency is a symptom where you get a sudden urgent desire to pass urine.
+- Urgency is a symptom where you have a sudden urgent desire to pass urine.
 You are not able to put off going to the toilet.

-- Urge incontinence is when urine leaks before you get to the toilet when you have urgency.
+- Urge incontinence is the term used for when urine leaks before you get to the toilet when you have urgency.

 Urgency and urge incontinence are often symptoms of an unstable or overactive bladder, also known as detrusor instability.
 (The detrusor muscle is the medical name for the bladder muscle.)